Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Commutative and non-commutative geometry of Poisson-Lie groups

 \subsubsection{Kassel and Turaev's biquantization}

 In \cite{KT00}, Kassel and Turaev present a commutative diagram that is intriguingly similar to the formal diagram in Figure \ref{fig:commutativeDiag}, as it uses two parameters denoted $u$ and $v$.
 Furthermore, their result, termed as biquantization of Lie bialgebras, holds for all Lie algebras.
-In fact, even at an advanced stage of our paper, it was not obvious to us that their construction is the correct framework for Theorem \ref{thm:main}.
-And it is.

 The deformed law \eqref{eq:groupLaw} is considered in \cite[Eq.
 (2.6)]{KT00}, and defined formally from the Baker-Campbell-Hausdorff formula.
 The Baker-Campbell-Hausdorff formula converges in our case, since we are dealing with a solvable group.
 Dually, one obtains a coproduct $\Delta_r$ on the coordinate algebra of $\left( SL_2^* \right)_r$.
 Also, it is made into a Poisson algebra thanks to a Poisson bivector, which comes from the bracket of $\slfrak_2$ (see \cite[Eq.
 (2.9)]{KT00}).